 Ramone Moore made his NBL debut with the Melbourne United at 27 years of age.
 He scored nine points in his first game.

-With the league allowing three import players per team this season, Melbourne replaced import duo Stephen Holt and Hakim Warrick with Cedric Jackson, Ramone Moore and Williams.
-They essentially signed a fourth import by then adding Tai Wesley (via New Zealand) who was allowed to sign as a local under the asian player rule and swapped one Boomers big man for another with David Anderson (via Europe) replacing Daniel Kickert (to Sydney).
+With the NBL allowing three import players per team this season, Melbourne United reshaped their roster by replacing Stephen Holt and Hakim Warrick with Cedric Jackson, Ramone Moore, and Devin Williams.
+They also added Tai Wesley (via New Zealand), who was able to sign as a local under the Asian player rule, and brought in David Anderson (via Europe) to replace Daniel Kickert (who moved to Sydney).

-Around this time, Chris Goulding (17.0 points, 2.3 rebounds, 2.5 assists, and 1.0 steals), who missed six games with ankle issues, began to find his form, and David Barlow (5.1 points, 2.7 rebounds, and 1.3 assists), returned from a calf injury that had seen him unable to take the court at all for the past two years.
+Chris Goulding (17.0 points, 2.3 rebounds, 2.5 assists, and 1.0 steals), who missed six games with ankle issues, began finding his form at this time, and David Barlow (5.1 points, 2.7 rebounds, and 1.3 assists) made his return after being sidelined for two years due to a calf injury.

-During the season, a calf injury saw Ramone Moore (10.1 points, 2.9 rebounds, and 2.0 assists) miss eight games, and Lasan Kromah was brought in as an injury replacement.
-In three games, he scored three points on 14% shooting and was released quickly as it became clear he was unable to an improvement on Moore’s production.
+During the season, Ramone Moore (10.1 points, 2.9 rebounds, and 2.0 assists) suffered a calf injury, which saw him miss eight games.
+Injury replacement Lasan Kromah was brought in but struggled to make an impact, scoring just three points on 14% shooting in three games before being released as it became evident he wasn’t an improvement on Moore’s production.

 ADELAIDE 36ERS